Manipulative Child Behavior: Signs, Symptoms, & Solutions

 3. Distract your child

-You can also manage your child’s manipulative behavior using distractions.
 Engaging your child in some play or activity can serve as a coping mechanism for the kid when you refuse their request or delay fulfilling it.
-Find a few distractions that suit the sensory modalities of your child, so the child can easily use them or get interested in them.
-There can be visual distractions such as their favorite cartoon show or their favorite animal image that your child finds interesting.
-You can also use auditory distractions such as melodious music or song that is different from the usual sounds around your child.
+Find a few distractions that suit your child’s sensory modalities so the child can easily use them or get interested in them.
+There can be visual distractions such as their favourite cartoon show or their favourite animal image that your child finds interesting.
+You can also use auditory distractions such as melodious music or a song that is different from the usual sounds around your child.
 The new thing will make the child curious and easily distract them.
 You can also go for tactile distractions, including living or non-living objects.
-Tactile distraction offer stimulation to the child as when the child touches these objects, they will get a warm feeling and get distracted.
+Tactile distraction offers stimulation to the child as when the child touches these objects.
+They will get a warm feeling and get distracted.

 4. Be your child’s role model

 A typical and effective method is to shape your child by portraying yourself as a role model for them to follow.
 We learn to act like humans by observing others, also known as social learning.
-You can act as role models for your children by showing them patience when they need something from someone.
+You can act as a role model for your children by showing them patience when they need something from someone.
 You can undertake a role-play in front of your kids to show them how to wait for something when they ask for it.
 This strategy is useful for teaching social interaction, communication, self-control, and various other skills.

 5. Participate and instruct

 When you learn something with your children, it is called guided participation.
 Reading a tale with your children or role-playing with them can help.
-Role reversal is a type of psychodrama that helps adults and children to express their emotions, learn about one another, and promote and practice positive conduct.
+Role reversal is a type of psychodrama that helps adults and children express their emotions, learn about one another, and promote and practice positive conduct.
 This is also a chance for you to see the world through the eyes of your child.

 For this, you might use a range of activities.
 For example, you can compose tales, meditate and practice mindfulness, engage in physical activities such as dancing, sketch different characters, or recreate a scene using dialogues.